elastic/tedi/README.md

   elastic_version: 6.3.1

 # Asset sets declare files that need be acquired (downloaded) before building
 # the image.
-Declaring different asset sets is good way to build different
+Declaring different asset sets is a good way to build different
 # variants of your project without having to have a bunch of conditionals in
 # your templates.
 asset_sets: